ursuppeeppusru/ursuppe/README.md

 ## License

-As a worker-owned cooperative that strives to avoid exploitation and protect against any form of discrimination and violence we are using [CNPLv7+ License](https://github.com/ursuppeeppusru/ursuppe/blob/development/LICENSE).
+As a worker-owned cooperative that strives to avoid exploitation, discrimination and violence we are using [CNPLv7+ - The Cooperative Non-Violent Public License](https://github.com/ursuppeeppusru/ursuppe/blob/development/LICENSE).
+It aims to ensure basic protections against forms of violence, coercion, and discrimination which creations are frequently leveraged for in the modern world.
+This license covers several formats of creative work but has extra terms for software given the power it has as a tool outside of its creative capacities.
+The cooperative layer only allows commercial use of the copyrighted work for individuals and worker-owned organizations.
+It is a semi-permissive license that allows free use, modification and redistribution as long as the software is not used to harm another person or cause conflict.